We don’t have a home. Or a “home base.” We retired early to travel, and we continuously live in Airbnb rentals.

 Another problem: booking way ahead of time limits our flexibility.
 For example, if we were to book a place for a month in Mexico City, but then changed our mind and wanted to go somewhere else, we would loose that rent payment.
 This is standard Airbnb policy when booking for a month or longer.
 (But the ultimate policy is up to the landlord.)

-Now to that third reason Airbnb is our first choice: the fantastic people we have met!
-I can honestly say some of the owners have been among the kindest people we’ve met on our travels.
+Some of the Airbnb owners have been among the kindest people we’ve met on our travels.
 Some of them have become friends, and if we were to return to their city – we would meet these people out for dinner or happy hour in a heartbeat.

 When was the last time you got that benefit from a hotel?
 Hhhmmm… see what I mean?